Toggle: English / Spanish

 Tests may include:

-There is no cure for presbyopia, but it can be corrected with glasses or contact lenses.
-In some cases, adding bifocals to an existing lens prescription is enough.
-The bifocal prescription will need to be strengthened as you lose the ability to focus up close.
+There is no cure for presbyopia.
+In early presbyopia, you may find that holding reading materials farther away or using larger print or more light for reading may be enough.
+As presbyopia worsens, you will need glasses or contact lenses to read.
+In some cases, adding bifocals to an existing lens prescription is the best solution.
+The reading glasses or bifocal prescription will need to be strengthened as you get older and lose more ability to focus up close.

 People who do not need glasses for distance vision may only need half glasses or reading glasses.